 - 2.3.1 The Accountability Board provides the accountability structure for decision-making and approval of funding within the overarching vision of the Strategic Board. - 2.3.2 The Accountability Board is responsible for the final sign-off of funding decisions having regard to the Independent Technical Evaluation recommendations.
 This includes any direct awards of funding from the Government including retained schemes.
-Flexibilities have been implemented to allow for minor project changes as referenced in paragraph 5.11. - 2.3.3 Within the SELEP's Growth Deal and Strategic Economic Plan and other plans as may be approved by the Strategic Board, the Accountability Board is responsible for the implementation of the Assurance Framework and will agree all processes by which bids are assessed, risks considered, approvals made and performance managed.
-The responsibilities are set out in the Accountability Board Joint Committee Agreement, signed on 13th November 2015, and are summarised below: - (a) Appraisals and approvals of grants and loans in accordance with Independent Technical Evaluator recommendations; - (b) Monitoring project assessment/implementation and delivery; - (c) Ensuring accountability from each of the federated areas relating to expenditure and programme delivery (through their responsible S151 officer); - (d) Approving variations to schemes; - (e) Quarterly performance reporting on an exceptions basis (within approved tolerance levels) to the Strategic Board; - (f) Reporting on progress to central government; - (g) Any other accountability or assurance function required by central government or recommended by the Partnership's auditors or the Chief Finance Officer of the Partnership's Accountable Body;
+Flexibilities have been implemented to allow for minor project changes as referenced in paragraph 6.7. - 2.3.3 Within the SELEP's Growth Deal and Strategic Economic Plan and other plans as may be approved by the Strategic Board, the Accountability Board is responsible for the implementation of the Assurance Framework and will agree all processes by which bids are assessed, risks considered, approvals made and performance managed.
+The responsibilities are set out in the Accountability Board Joint Committee Agreement, signed on 13th November 2015, and are summarised below: - 2.3.3.1 Appraisals and approvals of grants and loans in accordance with Independent Technical Evaluator recommendations; - 2.3.3.2 Monitoring project assessment/implementation and delivery;